 Crew rest areas

 The rest area for flight crews is located immediately aft of the cockpit.
-Its staircase access is separated from the passenger cabin by a secure door, which creates a quiet and protected zone including a dedicated floor-level lavatory for pilots.
+Its staircase access can be separated from the passenger cabin by a secure door, which creates a quiet and protected zone including a dedicated floor-level lavatory for pilots.
 The overhead rest area has two bunk beds, along with a seated work station.
 For cabin crew, a rest facility in the A350 XWB’s rear fuselage accommodates up to eight bunks.
 It includes a full-height standing area, providing a comfortable zone that allows crews to prepare and dress more easily.

 Orders & deliveries